Use A Timer

 Don't Forget The Play Time

-As I mentioned before - I think it is also very important to schedule in some fun jam and play anything too... just play the riffs you like, muck about.
+As I mentioned before - I think it is also very important to schedule in some fun time to jam and play anything too... just play the riffs you like, muck about.
 There is a lot more to be learned doing this than you might first think.

 I hope that helps you make the most of your... precious time :)